-Now that we’ve officially transitioned into fall, it’s time to get into the spirit of the season.
-From film festivals to apple picking excursions, here are some ideas to put you in an autumnal frame of mind.
+With school back in session and fall upon us, it’s time to get into the spirit of the sweater season.
+From film festivals to apple-picking excursions, here are some ideas to put you in an autumnal frame of mind.

-In California, the Napa Valley Film Festival, Nov.
-7–Nov.
-11, features a range of programs at venues throughout wine country.
-If the films aren’t enough to entertain, check out one of the filmmaker panels or various tribute nights, including events honoring Geena Davis, Laurence Fishburne, and Billy Bob Thornton.
+The Napa Valley Film Festival, Nov.
+13–17, features a range of programs at venues throughout California wine country.
+If the films aren’t enough to entertain, check out one of the filmmaker panels or various tribute nights.
+Last year's events honored Geena Davis, Laurence Fishburne, and Billy Bob Thornton.
 It wouldn’t be a Napa Valley event without an opportunity to taste local wine.
 Over the weekend, Festival Intermissions offer a chance for passholders to sip between screenings.

 There’s still time to take advantage of fall’s cooler temperatures and scenic landscapes before the true cold season hits—and holiday madness begins.
 Even a day long trip to a nearby town can provide the escape you need to make it through the end of the year.
 But if you’re looking to venture farther afield and need a little inspiration, we have a few ideas.
 For instance, you might head to lush Silver Falls State Park in Oregon, Canyon de Chelly in Arizona or small-town Healdsburg in California's Sonoma County.
 And, of course, a weekend in Lake Tahoe is always a pleasure, particularly in autumn.

 Like pumpkins, apples are a sure sign of autumn’s arrival.
 Enjoy them every which way at Apple Hill in Placerville, California, an idyllic setting for dozens of farms and apple orchards.
-In Washington state, BelleWood Acres in Lynden is a u-pick paradise with multiple apple varieties and a train that takes visitors through the orchards.
-Or take home gobs of sweet Jonagolds from nearby Apple Creek Orchards, which opens Oct.
-1. Can't wait?
+In Washington state, Bellewood Farms in Lynden is a u-pick paradise with multiple apple varieties and a train that takes visitors through the orchards.
+Or take home gobs of sweet Jonagolds from nearby Apple Creek Orchards.
+(Click here for opening day updates).
+Can't wait?
 Pick up a slice of pie on the way.

 Coffee is a year-round delight, but there’s something extra cozy about sipping your favorite coffee drink from a real mug in a local coffee shop.
 Take fifteen minutes to sip, savor, and relax at one of these top coffee shops in the West.
 If your favorite mug is the one you find at home, try this easy recipe for a pumpkin spice latte.
 Rather skip the caffeine altogether in favor of something scrumptious?
 These beloved bakeries won’t disappoint.